Drive (2011 film): Release

 Over the past 10 days we've witnessed great art and potent social commentary; the birth of the cosmos and the end of the world.
 Turns out what we really wanted all along was a scene in which a man gets his head stomped in a lift.
 They welcome it in like a long-lost relation.

 The film was greeted with hoots and howls of joy from the media, with viewers cheering on some of the scenes featuring extreme violence.
 Drive received a 15-minute standing ovation from the crowd.
 The festival awarded Refn best director for Drive.

 Drive was screened at the Los Angeles Film Festival (LAFF) on June 20 at its gala screenings program.
 It was among more than 200 feature films, short projects, and music videos, from more than 30 countries, to be shown during the festival.
 After Red Dog's release date was pushed up by several days, Drive replaced it as the Melbourne International Film Festival's closing night film.
-The film was also screened during FilmDistrict's studio panel presentation at the San Diego Comic-Con function.
+The film was also screened during FilmDistrict's studio panel presentation at San Diego Comic-Con.
 A secret screening for Drive was held at London's Empire Big Screen during the middle of August.
 In September, Drive screened as a special presentation during the 2011 Toronto International Film Festival, alongside another film starring Gosling, The Ides of March.